Some information

 Portaferry is one

-the world's longest running television programme for
+sponsored by the world's longest running television

-children, the BBC's "Blue
+programme for children, the BBC's "Blue

-Peter", first broadcast in 1956, fifty
+Peter", first broadcast sixty years

-six years ago.
+ago.

 The programme's